robinmackenzie/demers-au/README.md

 Similar to the other example with no edges, we get the overall *impression* of Australia, retaining the force-repulsed divisions of NSW, QLD and VIC in somewhat reasonable configuration.
 We have problems with the Victorian divisions of Bruce (south of Tasmania), Aston and Calwell (dislocated into NSW).

 ### Increasing the link force strength
-If we triple the size of the link force strength parameter and retain the other defaults (no point turning links off and playing with this parameter) we get a much 'clumpier' output which whilst preserving the topology of the states is less recognizable as Australia than previous examples:
+If we triple the size of the link force strength parameter and retain the other defaults (no point turning links off and playing with this parameter) the output 'clumps' more and we see WA, NT and SA connect up.
+The topology of the states is somewhat preserved.
+Overall, this is less recognizable as Australia than previous examples:

 ![Default settings - link force strength 1.8](/images/l-1-ns-20-lfs-1.8-cff-1.png)

-If we are sacrifice the *impression* of Australia (as Demers basically asks us to) I would also suggest reducing the node size to 19 and the collision force factor to 0.6 which produces a 'rounder' output which keeps the states in somewhat the right place:
+Further, reducing the node size to 19 and the collision force factor to 0.6 'rounds out' the above example, keeping the states in somewhat the right place:

 ![Links on, node size 19, link force strength 1.8, collision force factor 0.6](/images/l-1-ns-19-lfs-1.8-cff-0.6.png)

+### Conclusion

+Of the truer-to-Demers examples, my personal preference is the last.
+I can see this as a reasonable choice for some thematic map.
+Further to the comments in Chris' block, I can also see the utility of manually cutting out some edges to tweak the output e.g. NW NSW is straying into QLD a little too much.

+Of the not-so-true-to-Demers examples, my preference is the first.
+Aston would need to be tweaked to rejoin it with the rest of Victoria.